emergencymeeting/sabotage/README.md

 npm run build
 ```

+You'll need to [set up a Discord App](https://discord.com/developers/applications).
+In the Developer Portal page for your app, go to the 'Bot' side tab, create a new bot, and note the bot token it generates.

-You'll need to set up a Discord App.
-From that app, we're going to create a file called `.env` in the directory, you'll need to add your bot token in the following format:
+After that, create a file called `.env` in the project directory and add your bot token in the following format:

 ```
 BOT_TOKEN=<your discord bot app token>